Mass media in North Korea: Press freedom

 Article 67 of the North Korean Constitution protects freedom of speech and freedom of the press.
-In practice, however, the press is tightly controlled by the state, and the government only allows speech that supports it and the ruling Workers' Party of Korea.
-As of 2023, North Korea occupies the last place on Reporters Without Borders' annual Press Freedom Index.
+In practice, however, the press is tightly controlled by the state, and the government only allows speech that supports it and the ruling Workers' Party of Korea..

 The late Kim Jong Il's book, The Great Teacher of Journalists, advises that "newspapers carry articles in which they unfailingly hold the president in high esteem, adore him and praise him as the great revolutionary leader."
 Media reports in North Korea are often one-sided and exaggerated, playing "little or no role in gathering and disseminating vital information true to facts" and providing propaganda for the regime.

 All North Korean journalists are members of the Workers' Party.
 Candidates for journalism school must not only prove themselves ideologically clean but also come from politically reliable families.
 Journalists who do not follow the strict laws face punishment in the form of hard labour or imprisonment, or sometimes even execution.
 Only news that favours the regime is permitted, whilst news that covers the economic and political problems in the country, or criticisms of the regime from abroad is not allowed.
 Domestic media and the population itself are not allowed to carry or read stories by foreign media and can be punished for doing so.